 Wood-decomposition in forest ecosystems is a very important process with immense ecological consequences.
 Dead wood is an important structural component of forest ecosystems and it influences a large number of ecosystem functions of which the most relevant are C sequestration, nutrient cycling, and habitat provision for wood dwelling organisms.
 FunWood IV project will focus on ecosystem functions in dead wood decomposition and corresponding biodiversity.
 It aims to test experimentally whether increasing species richness will result in higher functional diversity in dead wood decomposer communities, and how the decomposer diversity and ecosystem processes are influenced by forest management intensity.
-FunWood IV will combine a range of state-of-the-art techniques (amplicon gene sequencing, metaproteomics, protein-SIP, CO2 emission rate and C/N content analyses) to provide an improved understanding on how decomposer communities execute wood degradation processes under fluctuating temperatures.
+FunWood IV will combine a range of state-of-the-art techniques (amplicon gene sequencing, metaproteomics, protein-SIP, CO2 emission rate and C/N content analyses with its isotopic signature) to provide an improved understanding on how decomposer communities execute wood degradation processes under fluctuating temperatures.
+Results will be correlated with existing and new formed data sets to improve our understanding of ecosystem functioning in microbial dead wood decomposition.
+Moreover, the effect of forest management and tree species effect on the dead wood decomposition rates across geographic dimensions will be analyzed.

 New combinations of food additives with anti-fungal and anti-yeast effects (funded by Adalbert-Raps-Stiftung)